ethereum/ethereum-org-website/src/content/security/index.md

 Scammers may appear in the form of "support" telling you if you deposit your ETH you will receive back 'ETH2'.
 There is no [official Ethereum support](/community/support/), and there is no new token.
 Never share your wallet seed phrase with anyone.

+_Note: There are derivative tokens/tickers that may represent staked ETH (ie. stETH from Lido, rETH from Rocket Pool, ETH2 from Coinbase), but these are not something you need to "migrate to."_

 ### Airdrop scams {#airdrop-scams}

 Airdrop scams involve a scam project airdropping an asset (NFT, token) into your wallet and sending you to a scam website to claim the airdropped asset.
 You will get prompted to sign in with your Ethereum wallet and "approve" a transaction when attempting to claim.
 This transaction compromises your account by sending your public and private keys to the scammer.
 An alternative form of this scam may have you confirm a transaction that sends funds to the scammer's account.